 Do I have to take a break from other activities/therapies in order to participate?

-Who can participate and do all children receive the real treatment?
+Do all children receive the real intervention?

 What are the risks with tDCS brain stimulation?